SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/03-Interfaces.md

     Car seat = new Seat("Leon", "Gray", 110, "Spain");

     System.out.println(String.format(
-            "The car %s is %s and has a %s horsepower engine.", seat.getModel(),
+            "The %s is %s and has a %s horsepower engine.", seat.getModel(),
             seat.getColor(),
             seat.getHorsePower()));